Flash3001/iOSCharts.Xamarin/README.md

 When using Xcode 9 (Swift 3.2 and 4.0) you should use this: https://github.com/bq/ipa-packager

+Don't worry about the ipa-packager 'support version', the only difference is the path inside of the Xcode app.
+Xcode 8 supported two set of runtime libraries, but Xcode 6, 7 and 9 only support one and the path is the same for all.

 <h2>Binding Swift Libraries</h2>
 If you got here after googling for a way to bind Swift libraries in Xamarin, you may find this Documentation useful: stackoverflow.com/documentation/xamarin.ios/6091/binding-swift-libraries